-This ``ultra-violet catastrophe'' which occurs in the lower-order truncations of the Chapman-Enskog expansion creates therefore very serious difficulties in the problem of an extension of the hydrodynamic description into a highly non-equilibrium domain (see \cite{Cercignani} for a discussion of other difficulties of the post-Navier--Stokes terms of the Chapman-Enskog expansion).
-The Euler and the Navier--Stokes approximations remain basic in the hydrodynamic description, while the problem of their extension is one of the central open problems of the kinetic theory.
-The study of approximate solutions based on the Chapman-Enskog method still continues \cite{Bob2}.
+This ``ultra-violet catastrophe" which occurs in the lower-order truncations of the Chapman--Enskog expansion creates therefore very serious difficulties in the problem of an extension of the hydrodynamic description into a highly non-equilibrium domain (see \cite{Cercignani} for a discussion of other difficulties of the post-Navier--Stokes terms of the Chapman--Enskog expansion).
+The Euler and the Navier--Stokes approximations remain basic in the hydrodynamic description, while the problem of their extension is one of the central open problems of kinetic theory.
+The study of approximate solutions based on the Chapman--Enskog method still continues \cite{Bob2}.

-All this begs for a question: {\it What is wrong with the Chapman-Enskog method?} At the first glance, the failure of the Burnett and of the super-Burnett hydrodynamics may be accounted in favor of a frequently used argumentation about the asymptotic character of the Chapman-Enskog expansion.
+All this begs for a question: {\it What is wrong with the Chapman--Enskog method?} At first glance, the failure of the Burnett and of the super-Burnett hydrodynamics may be accounted in favor of a frequently used argument about the asymptotic character of the Chapman--Enskog expansion.
 However, it is worthwhile to notice here that divergences in the low-order terms of formal expansions are not too surprising.
-In many occasions, in particular, in quantum field theory \cite{Jaffe} and in statistical physics \cite{Parisi}, the situation is often improved if one takes into account the very remote terms of corresponding expansions.
-Thus, a more constructive viewpoint on the Chapman-Enskog expansion could be to proceed along these lines, and to try to {\it sum up} the Chapman-Enskog series, at least formally and approximately.
+In many occasions, in particular, in quantum field theory \cite{Jaffe} and in statistical physics \cite{Parisi}, the situation is often improved if one takes into account the very remote terms of the corresponding expansions.
+Thus, a more constructive viewpoint on the Chapman--Enskog expansion could be to proceed along these lines, and to try to {\it sum up} the Chapman--Enskog series, at least formally and approximately.

 An attempt of this kind of working with the Chapman--Enskog expansion is undertaken in this chapter.
 The formalities are known to be rather awkward for the Boltzmann equation, and untill now, exact summations of the Chapman--Enskog expansion are known in a very limited number of cases \cite{Hauge}.
 In this chapter, we shall concentrate on the Chapman--Enskog method as applied to the well known Grad moment equations \cite{Grad}.